SHARE YOUR STORY with us and speak about the issues you most care about. Unite with others and tell us how you are #SpeakingOutLouder for 2018

 Many influencers have already joined the #SpeakingOutLouder movement, including advocates Alicia Cook, Ryan Hampton, Nikki Dubose, Bryan Edmund, and addiction & mental health recovery organizations like Faces & Voices of Recovery, Facing Addiction, She Recovers, I Hate Heroin, The You Rock Foundation, National Safety Council, Sober Nation, Substance for You, Sober Evolution, McShin Foundation, Stop Heroin Now, WI Voices for Recovery, and Spread Hope Like Fire.

-We are encouraging friends, families, young adults, and those in recovery to share why they are #SpeakingOutLouder in 2017.
+We are encouraging friends, families, young adults, and those in recovery to share why they are #SpeakingOutLouder.

 Over 40 Million Americans Today are Addicted to Alcohol, Nicotine, or Drugs.
 Every year, 1 in 4 youths self-harm.
 Over 3 million students are bullied.
 44,000+ suicides take place annually.
 It is the partnering organizations’ collective mission to educate and empower everyone to make healthier choices and live free from addiction.